 Biblically Responsible Investing (BRI) is a subset of Values-based Investing (VBI) that considers the overall impact of a company or investment fund–not just its profit potential.
 This doesn’t mean that biblically responsible investments are less profitable than ‘normal’ investments.
 In fact, the opposite has been proven in several cases, but we’ll get to that later in this blog post!

 As a Certified Kingdom Advisor, we would define Biblically Responsible Investing as “Investing that seeks to please and glorify God as a vital act of worship.”
 So, how do we invest in a way that pleases God?
 Biblically Responsible Investing portfolios do two things.
-First, they screen out companies (or funds) whose products or business practices violate Christian values.
-For example, they exclude companies that prey on human addictions such as alcohol, gambling, tobacco and pornography.
-They also screen out investments that support abortion, violate human rights, and contribute to bioethical issues.
+First, they screen out companies (or funds) who profit from immoral products, services, or business practices according to Christian values.
+For example, they exclude companies that prey on human addictions such as gambling, tobacco and pornography.
+They also screen out investments that profit from abortion, violate human rights, or demonstrate chronic harm to the environment.

-Secondly, BRI prioritizes companies whose products and practices promote human flourishing!
+Second, BRI prioritizes companies whose products and practices promote human flourishing!
 For example, Tim Macready, the Chief Investment Officer at the Australian pension fund Christian Super, intentionally invests in companies that provide capital to factories that produce goods, to enterprises that deliver health and educational services, and to infrastructure such as roads and networks that enable the efficient transfer of goods and services.
 He writes, “These enterprises form the backbone of the economy, creating jobs and playing an important role in exercising creation care.”
-Similarly, a Certified Kingdom Advisor® will help you discover how you can use your investments to support the causes you feel called to.
+Similarly, a Certified Kingdom Advisor® can help you evaluate and prioritize your investments according to your most deeply held values.

 2. How is Biblically Responsible Investing Different From Socially Responsible Investing?

 Technically, BRI is the oldest known form of impact investing.
 In Biblical times, ethical investing was required by Jewish law.
-The word Tzedek (justice and equality) is often referred to in the Pentateuch (the first 5 books of the Bible), and it is composed of rules to correct the imbalances in creation human’s cause.
-Then, Methodists started BRI in the United States in the 18th century.
+The word Tzedek (justice and equality) is often referred to in the Pentateuch (the first 5 books of the Bible), and it is composed of rules to correct the imbalances in creation that humans cause.
+Then, Methodists started a form of BRI in the United States in the 18th century.
 They resisted investing in companies that benefitted from the slave trade, smuggling, conspicuous consumption, liquor, tobacco, or gambling.

 SRI came onto the scene about two centuries later.
 During the Vietnam War, protestors demanded that university endowment funds stay away from investing in defense contractors.
-Then, people used their buying power to avoid investments in South Africa during apartheid.
+Then in the 1980s, people used their buying power to avoid investments in South Africa during apartheid.
 The legislative and institutional change that came about afterwards stoked SRI’s popularity, and it has been on the rise ever since.

 SRI portfolios tend to be left-leaning politically and do not screen out certain investments that BRI portfolios would, such as abortion.
 In addition, a Certified Kingdom Advisor® can help you build a BRI portfolio that directly supports biblically minded businesses and funds.